Lash (comics): Fictional character biography

 During the Civil War II storyline, Lash is told about Iron Man abducting Ulysses Cain from New Attilan by Maximus.
-He considered what Iron Man did as an act of war against all Inhumans.
-This led to Lash's group destroying the Stark Manufacturing Facility SZ-4 near Zurich so that they can force Medusa's hand for an attack on Iron Man.
-This led to Medusa and the Ultimates fighting Lash's group until Medusa teleports them to the Triskelion, where Lash and his followers are taken into custody.
+He considers Iron Man's actions as an act of war against all Inhumans.
+In response, Lash's group destroys the Stark Manufacturing Facility SZ-4 near Zurich so that they can force Medusa's hand for an attack on Iron Man.
+Medusa and the Ultimates battle Lash's group until Medusa teleports them to the Triskelion, where Lash and his followers are taken into custody.

-After escaping from the Triskelion, Lash and his followers learn that Black Bolt is back on Earth and that he is no longer as powerful as before.
+After escaping from the Triskelion, Lash and his followers learn that Black Bolt is back on Earth and is not as powerful as before.
 They take advantage of this and attack Black Bolt.
-After Lash abducted Blinky and took him to Orollan, Black Bolt surrenders to him as Lash states that he will use Black Bolt's blood to make his own Terrigen bomb to make new Inhumans.
-Before Lash can go ahead with this plan, he and Jack Chain are killed by Blinky, who is possessed by the Jailer.
+After Lash abducts Blinky and takes him to Orollan, Black Bolt surrenders to him as Lash states that he will use Black Bolt's blood to make his own Terrigen bomb.
+Before Lash can enact his plan, he is killed by Blinky, who is possessed by the Jailer.